 Fees: Monthly fee of $1 for the primary card with no additional fees for the subaccount cards for teens.
 Direct deposits and bank transfers are free, but reload fees to add cash at retailers can be up to $3.95.
 The American Express Serve Free Reloads card offers the additional benefit of free cash reloads.
 But it comes with a higher monthly fee of $4.95.
 Free transactions, no activation fee, free ATM in-network withdrawals.

-3. Current Prepaid Visa CardCurrent Prepaid Visa card is a newer offering targeting families with teens.
+4. Current Prepaid Visa CardCurrent Prepaid Visa card is a newer offering targeting families with teens.
 It shows.
-The features of the card would make it a contender for our top pick.
-But the lack of a free ATM network and absence of FDIC insurance puts Current in third place.
+The features of the card would make it a contender for our top three picks.
+But the lack of a free ATM network and absence of FDIC insurance puts Current in fourth place.

 Current provides parents with many tools to manage their teens’ accounts, including some features similar to FamZoo.
 Parents can schedule automatic transfers to their teens’ cards, attach payments to chores, review spending, and suspend a teen card.